metaclass-nl/switch-language-example-globalize/README.md

-# Globalize react (react-witgets) example
+# Switch language example with globalize.js and react-widgets

-This is a modified copy of examples/app-npm-webpack from globalize 1.4.0.
+This is a modified version of examples/app-npm-webpack from globalize 1.4.0.
-It has been adapted to mimic the result of start-react-app but with support for Globalize.js and react-widgets.
+It has been adapted for compatibility with start-react-app but with support for Globalize.js and react-widgets.

 Furthermore it has been extended to allow the user to change the locale.

+This version is under development.

 ## Requirements